-The Ethopian Highlands are a region of Africa unlike any other, home to golden-maned monkeys, rare wolves, and ancient, frescoed churches carved from rock.
+The Ethiopian Plateau is a region of Africa unlike any other, home to golden-maned monkeys, Ethiopian wolves, and ancient, frescoed churches carved from rock.

 The Rugby World Cup is on between Sept 20 and Nov 2, in cities all over Japan.
 Here’s what to see and do between matches.